helospark/SparkBuilderGenerator/README.md

    Generate Jackson deserialize annotations to the builder
  - 0.0.17
    Generate public default constructor
+ - 0.0.18
+   Fixed dialog issue when combined with DevStyle Darkest Dark plugin, also made dialogs more responsive and updated icon

 ## The generated code looks like the following: